 Over the years, we’ve got a routine down for our winter trips, and we know the pitfalls to look for and how to deal with them.

-There are three types of people who use their motorhomes in the winter:
+There are several types of people who use their motorhomes in the winter, broadly categorised into:

 - The ones chasing winter sunshine